HONEY, Peter

 Isle of Wight

-Private Peter Honey, 5 troop, was awarded the Military Medal for gallant and distinguished service during Operation Chariot at St. Nazaire 28 March 1942.
-He was one of the Commando contingent who embarked on HMS Campbeltown.
-Reported missing after the raid, later found to be a prisoner of war.
+Peter Honey was from Liverpool and employed as an apprentice salesman in the raw cotton trade prior to enlisting in the Armed Forces.
+Private Honey volunteered for Special Service in 1940 and was posted to No.4 Independent Company ultimately joining No.2 Commando 5 Troop.
+Awarded the Military Medal for gallant and distinguished service during Operation Chariot at St. Nazaire 28 March 1942.
+Embarked on HMS Campbeltown.
+Reported missing after the raid, later found to have been wounded and a prisoner of war.

 Recommendation